-The monthly prices are calculated based on 744 hours of use.
-Connections will be charged in one hour increments.
+The monthly prices are calculated based on 730 hours of usage.
+Connections will be charged in one-hour increments.

-The Relay counts each message sent to the Relay and each message sent by the Relay as billable.
-A billable message is a data frame of at most 64 kilobytes.
-If a message exceeds 64 kilobytes, such as an HTTP reply that returns an image, each further 64 kilobytes counts as an additional billable message.
-For a normal relayed service that implements a request/response scheme, the request first travels to the Relay, then to the service, and the reply traverses the same path.
+The relay counts each message sent to the relay, and each message sent by the relay, as billable.
+A billable message is a data frame of at most 64 KB.
+If a message exceeds 64 KB, such as an HTTP reply that returns an image, each further 64 KB counts as an additional billable message.
+For a normal relayed service that implements a request/response scheme, the request first travels to the relay, then to the service, and the reply traverses the same path.
 That amounts to at least four billable messages.
-For a multicast service that has 4 listeners, the message sent to the Relay counts as one message, and the 4 messages sent to the listeners each also count as a message, resulting in a total of 5 messages.
+For a multicast service that has 4 listeners, the message sent to the relay counts as 1 message, and the 4 messages sent to the listeners also each count as a message, resulting in a total of 5 messages.

-For brokered entities (queues and topics/subscriptions), an operation is any API interaction with Service Bus service on any protocol.
+For brokered entities (queues and topics or subscriptions), an operation is any API interaction with Service Bus service on any protocol.

-A send, receive or delete for a message that is less than or equal to 64 KB in size is considered as one billable operation.
+A send, receive, delete for a message that's less than or equal to 64 KB in size is considered to be one billable operation.
 If the message is greater than 64 KB in size, the number of billable operations is calculated according to the message size in multiples of 64 KB.
 For example, an 8 KB message sent to the Service Bus will be billed as one operation, but a 96 KB message sent to the Service Bus will be billed as two operations.
 Reading the 8 KB message with a lock and then completing or explicitly abandoning the message will be billed as two operations.
 Renewing the lock on a message also incurs an operation.